Federal Estate Tax Calculator 2026

-This calculator estimates your 2025 federal estate tax liability.
-The 2025 basic exclusion amount (exemption) is 13,990,000 per person, per IRS Rev. Proc.
-2024-40, which means estates passing at death below this amount owe no federal estate tax.
+This calculator estimates your 2026 federal estate tax liability.
+The 2026 basic exclusion amount (exemption) is 15,000,000 per person, per IRS Rev. Proc.
+2025-32, which means estates passing at death below this amount owe no federal estate tax.
 For estates above the exemption, the federal rate is a flat 40%.
 Enter your gross estate (all assets, real property, investments, retirement accounts, life insurance, business interests), deductions (debts, mortgages, charitable bequests, marital deduction for assets passing to a US citizen spouse), prior taxable gifts made during life, and the Deceased Spouse's Unused Exclusion (DSUE) if you are a surviving spouse.
 The calculator computes the taxable estate, applies the exemption, and calculates the 40% federal tax.
-A critical note: the 13,990,000 exemption is scheduled to sunset after December 31, 2025, reverting to approximately 7,000,000 (adjusted for inflation) unless Congress extends it.
+A key change for 2026: the One Big Beautiful Bill Act made the 15,000,000 exclusion permanent (indexed for inflation after 2026), replacing the previously scheduled sunset to approximately 7,000,000.
 This calculator is essential for estate planning for high-net-worth individuals, married couples considering portability elections, and business owners evaluating succession strategies.
 State estate taxes are not included; many states have separate, lower exemptions.

 Gross estate